Keeley-Hammond/site-v2/README.md

+## Personal Site v2 🚀 🌟

-This is a test suite for my new personal site in React and Gatsby!
+This is the second version of my personal site, built in React and Gatsby!

 ### Style inspiration:
 * http://www.fiftycoffees.com/